Standard

 They are divided into three different types:

-• Commercial Buildings: buildings used for office space.
+• Commercial Buildings: buildings used for office, retails, hospitals, hotels and universities

 • Residential Buildings: buildings used for housing that includes single family, multi-family, and mixed use where more than 50% of the asset is residential.
 Subcategories of residential buildings have unique emissions performance profiles.
 Existing instruments such as local building codes, energy rating schemes (e.g. US Energy Star) and energy labeling schemes (e.g. Energy Performance Certificates in the EU) are leveraged as emission performance proxies (using the proxy methodology).